 - Regional: Interpreting policy changes, government actions, and current events in 9 regions

-Key Findings of the Third Quarter 2023 Survey
+Key Findings of the Fourth Quarter 2023 Survey

-- Both “fear indices,” measured by concerns that customers and suppliers may go out of business, ticked up slightly on the customer side, but fears about suppliers declined to the lowest since 2019.
+- Both “fear indices,” measured by concerns that customers and suppliers may go out of business, was up slightly again on the customer side, but fears about suppliers continued to ease.
 Neither series looks alarming by historical standards.